Frequently Asked Questions

 What does a dental assistant do?

-A dental assistant is a licensed oral health professional who assists the dentist to provide preventative and restorative treatments.
+A dental assistant is an oral health professional who assists the dentist to provide preventative, restorative, and surgical treatments.
 Job responsibilities vary greatly, and can include positions such as office management and lab technician.

 Will I be eligible to practice as a dental assistant if I graduate from this program?